sipeed/TangMega-138K-example/pcie_dma_demo/readme.md

 # pcie_dma_demo - a SERDES demo for Sipeed Tang MEGA 138K FPGA Boards

-This project is a demo to test the Serdes on GOWIN GW5AST-138K, it base on Sipeed [Tang MEGA 138K](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k.html), and uses the PCIe x4 AIC interfaces on the board for transceiver testing.
+This project is a demo to test the Serdes on GOWIN GW5AST-138K, it base on Sipeed [Tang MEGA 138K](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k.html), and uses the PCIe x4 **AIC interfaces** on the board for transceiver testing.

 ## Main features

 - x1, x2 or x4 PCIe bus transmission
 - Support both PCIe Gen2 or Gen3
-- Speed testing with GOWIN linux pcie driver and demo application
+- Speed testing with **GOWIN** Linux PCIe Driver and Demo Application
+- Up to 6 configurable PCIe bar

 This demo is forked from the pcie demo of Sipeed [Tang MEGA 138K Pro](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html), which mainchip is **GW5AST-LV138FPG676AC1/10** or **GW5AST-LV138FPG676AES**.
 And it now is tested on Sipeed [Tang MEGA 138K](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k.html), which mainchip is **GW5AST-LV138PGG484AC1/10** or **GW5AST-LV138PG484AES**.